 What is Hate Speech detection?

-Hate speech detection is the model which identifies and detects the hateful and offensive speech being poured on the internet.
+Hate speech detection is the model which identifies and detects hateful and offensive speech being poured on the internet.
 Social media is a place for many people to make hateful and offensive comments about others.
 So hate speech detection has become an important solution to problems in today’s online world.

 As we understood the main goal to build this project, let’s start with building the Hate Speech detection project in python.